Here's a clip from a local TV news outlet in Florida,

 World-wide Interest in Golden Age Radio.

-I continue to be amazed that the Internet could ever reach so far from such a humble beginning as the first 10 months of The Digital Deli.
+We continue to be amazed that the Internet could ever reach so far from such a humble beginning as the first 10 months of The Digital Deli.
 The country count of our subscribers tripled in one year.
 We now have subscribers from 147 countries, territories, and international bodies.
 (Click on any flag to see a map of that country)

 See where the last 1000 of you are visiting from, 24/7 and real-time: